LSeward0421/LSeward0421/README.md

 </div>

 ### <div align="center">Hi there!
-I'm Lauren Seward, a current Front End Software developer 👩‍💻 studying at the Turing School of Software & Design 🚀.
-I'm a cat-loving, pinball-playing, karaoke enthusiast who spent 15 years in the hospitality industry.
-I'm currently learning to use technologies like JavaScript, HTML, CSS and React to hopefully make positive change in the world!
-I'm looking for a team that values collaboration and communication to create amazing experiences together. ✌️</div>
+I'm Lauren Seward (she/her), but you can call me 'Larry'.
+I'm a Front End Software Developer 👩‍💻 currently studying at the Turing School of Software & Design 🚀.
+With 15 years of experience in the hospitality industry and a passion for connecting with people, I'm now using technologies like JavaScript, HTML, CSS and React to solve problems and create positive change in the world.
+I'm excited to join a team that values collaboration and communication to create amazing experiences together!✌️</div>

 - 🌱 I’m currently learning React and Cypress.

-- ⚡ Fun fact: I have the best remote office coworkers. 🐈
+- ⚡ Fun fact: I have THE BEST remote office coworkers. 🐈

 <br/>